fleetdm/fleet/handbook/security.md

 #### Email authentication
 Email authentication makes it harder for other senders to pretend to be from Fleet.
 This improves trust in emails from fleetdm.com and makes it more difficult for anyone attempting to impersonate Fleet.

-We authenticate email with [DKIM](https://support.google.com/a/answer/174124?product_name=UnuFlow&hl=en&visit_id=637806265550953415-394435698&rd=1&src=supportwidget0&hl=en) and have a [DMARC](https://support.google.com/a/answer/2466580) policy to define how our outgoing email should be defined.
+We authenticate email with [DKIM](https://support.google.com/a/answer/174124?product_name=UnuFlow&hl=en&visit_id=637806265550953415-394435698&rd=1&src=supportwidget0&hl=en) and have a [DMARC](https://support.google.com/a/answer/2466580) policy to decide how our outgoing email should be defined.

-The DKIM configuration under *Apps/Google Workspace/Settings for Gmail/Authenticate Email* simply consists of generating the key, publishing it to DNS, then enabling the feature 48 hours later.
+The DKIM configuration under *Apps/Google Workspace/Settings for Gmail/Authenticate Email* simply consists of generating the key, publishing it to DNS, then enabling the feature 48-hours later.

 [DMARC](https://support.google.com/a/answer/2466580) is configured separately at the DNS level once DKIM is enforced.

 #### Email security

-Google Workspace includes multiple options in *Apps/Google Workspace/Settings for Gmail/Safety* related to how inbound email is handled.
+Google Workspace includes multiple options in *Apps/Google Workspace/Settings for Gmail/Safety* related to how it handles inbound email.

-As email is one of the main vectors used by attackers, we ensure we protect it as much as possible.
+As email is one of the main vectors used by attackers, we make certain we protect it as much as possible.
 Attachments are frequently used to send malware.
 We apply the following settings to block common tactics.

 | Category                    | Setting name                                                    | Value   | Action                               | Note                                                                                                   |
 | --------------------------- | --------------------------------------------------------------- | ------- | ------------------------------------ | ------------------------------------------------------------------------------------------------------ |